Originally by Bob Ciura

 However, Verizon is still likely to be more adversely affected by a wireless price war than AT&T in the short term, given the relative importance of wireless to Verizon’s bottom line.

-AT&T’s diversity helped the company turn in excellent growth figures in 2016.
+AT&T’s diversity helped the company turn in excellent cash from operations and free cash flow in the most recent quarter.

-Verizon has compelling long-term growth catalysts, but its decision to offer unlimited data could have a more severe impact margins—and consequently dividend growth—in 2017.
+Verizon has compelling long-term growth catalysts, but its decision to offer unlimited data could have a more severe impact on margins—and consequently dividend growth—in 2019.

 The biggest impact of a price war is that it is generally a win for consumers, at a cost to a company’s bottom line.

-Verizon’s decision to match its competitors’ unlimited data plans is likely to keep pressure on margins, at least in 2017.
+Verizon’s decision to lower the price on its unlimited data plans is likely to keep pressure on margins.

 Falling margins could also weigh on Verizon’s ability to raise its dividend.
 This is a concern for investors, since Verizon’s dividend growth rate was already slowing in recent years.